Unraveling screening mechanisms in Kondo impurities using an NRG-MPS-based method: Results

 \subsection{Single AIM}

-We apply our method to the single AIM in the singly occupied regime, $\epsilon_\text{D} = -U/2$, where the impurity is singly occupied, cf.~Eq.~\eqref{eq: hamiltonian anderson impurity}.
+We apply our method to the single AIM in the $\epsilon_\text{D} = -U/2$ regime, where the impurity is singly occupied, cf.~Eq.~\eqref{eq: hamiltonian anderson impurity multilevel multiorbit}.
 Our analysis focuses on quantifying the screening of the impurity by the environment.
-In Fig.~\ref{fig: figure 2}(a), we compare the correlator of the impurity~\eqref{eq: total projected spin impurity} with that of the full environment~\eqref{eq: total projected spin environment} as we vary the impurity-environment coupling $t_\text{D}$.
-For low coupling $t_\text{D} \approx 0.2U$, we observe that $\mathcal{M}_\text{imp} \to 1$ and $\mathcal{M}_\text{env} \approx -\mathcal{M}_\text{imp}$, indicating nearly perfect screening of the impurity’s magnetic moment by the environment.
+In Fig.~\ref{fig: figure 2}(a), we compare the correlator of the impurity~\eqref{eq: total projected spin impurity} with that of the full environment~\eqref{eq: total projected spin environment} as we vary the impurity-environment coupling $t_{\text{D}}$.
+For low coupling $t_{\text{D}} \approx 0.2U$, we observe that $\mathcal{M}_\text{imp} \to 1$ and $\mathcal{M}_\text{env} \approx -\mathcal{M}_\text{imp}$, indicating nearly perfect screening of the impurity’s magnetic moment by the environment.
 As the coupling increases, the impurity's magnetic moment decreases, while the environment continues to fully screen the impurity.
 We attribute the reduction in the impurity magnetic moment to increasing coexistence with the empty and doubly occupied impurity configurations, as revealed by the NRG-MPS tomography, see Fig.~\ref{fig: figure 1}(a).
 Verifying that the screening is coherent, we observe two equivalent Schmidt coefficients as in Eq.~\eqref{eq: schmidt decomposition imp-env} $\lambda_1 \approx \lambda_2 \approx 1/\sqrt{2}$ regardless of $t_{\rm D}$, see Fig.~\ref{fig: figure 2}(a).
 This indicates that the projected impurity state exists in a coherent superposition of the two spin configurations even when the full state of the impurity starts to mix with the empty and doubly-occupied states.
-In conclusion, our method accurately captures the perfect Kondo screening [cf.~Eq.~\eqref{eq: Kondo SU(2) singlet}] and its coexistence with other states that mix in via coupling to the environment.
+Therefore, our method accurately captures the perfect environment's screening for low coupling, which hint at a Kondo singlet formation [cf.~Eq.~\eqref{eq: Kondo SU(2) singlet}].